skhalifa05/RayLib-Pong/README.md

 * **Life System**: Lose a life when the ball touches the bottom.
 * **Color Switching**: Paddle hits change the background color.
 * **Screen Wrapping**: Paddle re-enters from the opposite side if it moves beyond the screen boundaries.
+* **Power-Up System**: Collect power-ups that spawn randomly to enhance gameplay.
+Power-ups can provide effects such as:
+     * **Larger Paddle**:  increases the paddle’s width for easier ball control.
+     * **Extra Life**: Grants an additional life to extend gameplay.

 ## Code Structure